A primary source is a first hand account of an event and/or an object or document created by a person or in a place being researched.

 A search in WorldCat.org or the Library Catalog on the terms "slaves and correspondence" finds books that includes primary source material on African Americans during the Civil War and Reconstruction.

 I recommend limiting your search to the site or domain.
 For instance, .edu for educational institutions, .gov for government websites, or .org for organizations.
 Org website are defined broadly so be very careful to evaluate sources from .org websites.
-Of course, you should always evaluate all sources you use.
+However, you should always evaluate all sources you use.

 Video: Finding Primary Source Collections with Google Advanced Search.